Matthew-Hurrell/viva-la-nacho/README.md

 * Acceptance Criteria 3: The ingredients should be displayed as an unordered list with nicely formatted spacing and margins to make them easy to read

 ### Tasks:
-- [x] Add ingredients field to Recipe model
+- &check; Add ingredients field to Recipe model
-- [x] Add ingredients field to RecipeForm in forms.py
+- &check; Add ingredients field to RecipeForm in forms.py
-- [x] Import summernote to RecipeForm and add widget to field
+- &check; Import summernote to RecipeForm and add widget to field
-- [x] Add recipe ingredients tag to recipe_details template
+- &check; Add recipe ingredients tag to recipe_details template
-- [x] Add content and styling for recipe ingredients to recipe_details template
+- &check; Add content and styling for recipe ingredients to recipe_details template
-- [x] Test functionality
+- &check; Test functionality

 20. As a **user** I can **see a numbered list of steps to follow for the recipe methods** so that **I can easily follow the instructions one by one**